Secure giving through Keela. All giving is tax deductible through HLI.

 PayPal is a great alternative for recurring donations.
 In addition, each bank has its own policies and procedures for setting up recurring gifts.
 We would be glad to help you sorting these through!

-If you’re considering annual gifts or single gifts, we strongly encourage you to send a check to HLI for the Paredes Amador Family.
-Direct transfer and cash donation are also available.
+If you’re considering annual gifts or single gifts, we strongly encourage you to send a check to HLI for the Paredes Amador Family at PO Box 42933, Charlotte, NC 28215.
+Direct bank transfer and cash donation are also available.

 We’ve now also included Zelle, Venmo, and PayPal!

 Monthly giving is the approved amount for the cost of living in Cambridge.
-This includes housing, groceries, internet, etc.
+This amount, includes mainly housing, food & groceries, transportation, telecommunications, and other living expenses.

 There are three main ways to give, and it will all depend on what’s easiest for you.